 You will study the history, economics, politics and sociology of the countries of Central and Eastern Europe.

-You will study the collapse of the Russian and Habsburg Empires and the emergence and expansion of the Soviet system after 1917.
+You will study the collapse of the Russian, German and Habsburg Empires and the emergence and expansion of the Soviet system after 1917.
 You will examine the origin, nature and consequences of communist and nationalist ideologies, as well as the culture, civil society, and the reasons for the collapse of communism in the region during 1989–91.

-You will also study other subjects in years 1 and 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4